 Please let know if you try this recipe.
 Be sure to comment and leave a review on the blog so I can see what you think.
 You can also like my Facebook Page, follow me on Pinterest, and catch me on Instagram.

-- 4 slices sourdough bread – or any crusty bread
+- 8 french bread buns – or any crusty bread

 For pulled pork: